aneasystone/github-trending/README.md

 ## Html

+* 【2023-01-21】[ethen8181 / machine-learning](https://github.com/ethen8181/machine-learning) - 🌎machine learning tutorials (mainly in Python3)
+* 【2023-01-21】[dosdude1 / 2.5-inch-ide-ssd](https://github.com/dosdude1/2.5-inch-ide-ssd) - A custom-designed IDE SSD for use in any machine that utilizies a 2.5" IDE hard disk.
 * 【2023-01-20】[themesberg / flowbite-admin-dashboard](https://github.com/themesberg/flowbite-admin-dashboard) - Free and open-source admin dashboard template built with Tailwind CSS and Flowbite
 * 【2023-01-20】[picocss / examples](https://github.com/picocss/examples) - Minimalist templates to discover Pico in action
 * 【2023-01-20】[Asabeneh / 30-Days-Of-HTML](https://github.com/Asabeneh/30-Days-Of-HTML) - A step by step guide to learn the concept of HTML, DOM tree, and web development in 30 days.